alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 - **New users** – number of users who interacted for the first time
 - **Event count** – number of times a tracked event occurred

-## Consistent use of "Total users"
+## Consistent use of 'Total users'

 This guide is written to support design insight and decision-making.
 As a result, absolute figures matter less than relative differences and consistent comparison across reports.